NHS Test and Trace Support Payment scheme

 - call 0800 694 0184, 8.30am to 6pm, Monday to Friday

 You may still be able to receive a payment of £500 under the scheme if you lose income because you're self-isolating or looking after a child or qualifying young person who is, but do not receive one of the qualifying benefits or tax credits.
 This would be paid at our discretion.

 Who cannot get a Test and Trace Support Payment

-You cannot apply for a Test and Trace Support Payment if you:
+You will not be eligible for a Test and Trace Support Payment if you:

-- have not been asked to self-isolate by NHS Test and Trace or received an 8-digit identifier or are not looking after a child or qualifying young person who are self-isolating
+- have not been asked to self-isolate by NHS Test and Trace and received an 8-digit identifier or are not looking after a child or qualifying young person who are self-isolating

 - can work from home